 The good news is that with Invisalign, you don’t have to worry about any food limitations.
 These invisible braces have a slightly plastic texture that looks like a clear retainer on your teeth.
 It’s a more modern approach to getting a patient’s teeth straight or making sure their jaw is aligned correctly.
 Adults especially appreciate the option of getting invisible braces because no one will know you are wearing them.

 If you have any questions about how your new braces will operate while eating any type of food, give us a call or send us a message today.
-We’re more than happy at Reddick Orthodontics to go over any restrictions about food and your braces, so you feel confident about what you are eating.
+We’re more than happy at Melbourne Orthodontics to go over any restrictions about food and your braces, so you feel confident about what you are eating.
 It is an adjustment having to navigate meals with a mouthful of teeth straightening traditional braces, but with practice and time, you won’t even think about it anymore.